The hitchhiker's guide to LLVM debugging tools

 the file -> get the commit hash for the line I'm interested in -> input the commit hash to git show

-In investigating an issue through commits, it's also helpful to look up on the internet for the commit's pull requests, either through GitHub or through reviews.llvm.org.
 For example, in this pull request, the author and reviewers have added a TODO, but without reading the PRs, the TODO would seem very unclear and hazy, leaving code readers wanting more context.

-In other words, exploring code is the first step, after that, commit messages provides greater additional context on the problems being solved and finally, the pull request
+In other words, exploring code is the first step, after that, commit messages provides greater additional context on the problems being solved and finally, the pull request and the reviews.llvm.org provides opinions and directives.

 grepping it

-Belows shows a picture of me applying git grep to the topic of WebAssembly where theres a mention of either "fold" or "DAG" via this command:
+Belows shows a picture of me applying git grep to the topic of WebAssembly where there's a mention of either "fold" or "DAG" via this command:

 git log --grep='WebAssembly' --grep='fold\|DAG' --all-match